 Commercial solar power is more common than you may think!
 Businesses across all sizes and industries are investing in commercial solar systems for their properties, including Meta, Amazon, Target, Microsoft, and the Boston Red Sox.
 Small and mid-sized local businesses are also reaping the benefits of solar power, including All Creatures Veterinary Hospital, Volante Farms, and more.

 Each company’s business case for solar will depend upon the factors that are most important to the organization.
-The extent to which the case will need to be accepted, and by whom, depends on the decision making framework.
-Typically, businesses are looking for the largest return on investment (ROI) and time to savings as well as their desire to become a green business.
-The fact that solar reduces operating costs, putting businesses in a position to reinvest that savings, is a driving factor.
+The extent to which the case will need to be accepted, and by whom, depends on the decision-making framework.
+Typically, businesses are looking for the largest return on investment and time to savings as well as their desire to become a green business.
+The fact that solar reduces operating costs, putting businesses in a position to reinvest those savings, is a driving factor.

 Commercial solar panel costs can vary significantly depending on the size of the system, the solar products used, and many other factors.
 Boston Solar installs custom commercial solar panel systems that are designed to fit your organization’s needs and goals.
 We begin every commercial solar installation with a customized quote.